The Best 8 Small Business Startup Loans & How To Get A Startup Loan Explained

 Microloans are smaller loans that provide up to $50,000 for small businesses and startups.
 This type of financing is best for companies with smaller capital needs.

 Microloans can generally be used for any business purpose, although specific lenders may have their own restrictions in place.
-Generally, microloans can be used to purchase supplies or inventory, or equipment, or they can be used as working capital.
+Microloans can be used to purchase supplies, inventory, or equipment, or they can be used as working capital.

 Borrowing Amount | $500-$50,000 |